-To get the most out of your webinars, you need to drive interaction with engagement activities.
+To get the most out of your webinars, you need to drive interaction with webinar engagement activities.

 Enriching your webinar interactivity increases the return on your efforts.
-It helps your message stick with your audience and improves your webinar’s conversion rate.
+It helps your message stick with your audience and improves your webinar’s conversion rate and lead generation.
 Strong engagement with attendees should be a priority in any webinar marketing strategy.

-Here’s how to engage your audience throughout your webinar so you can earn more leads and establish relationships.
+Here’s how to engage audience members throughout your webinar so you can earn more leads and establish relationships.

 Webinar Engagement Activities Connect You to Your Audience